Guildes/guildes.horse/README.md

-- CSS and HTML wizardly by Raybleh and Yoru Vakoto
+- CSS and HTML wizardry by Raybleh and Yoru Vakoto
 - Cube ASCII art thanks to Alwinfy